-Having started her career as a secretary and procurement assistant for the CIA in 1959, and later serving as a secretary in the aerospace division of Honeywell from 1962 to 1963, Frances Hammer Sutton, MS, BS, AAS, left her career to follow her husband, Thomas Townsend Sutton, who was in the United States Coast Guard.
+Having started her career as a division secretary and procurement assistant for the Central Intelligence Agency in 1959, and later serving as a secretary in the aerospace division of Minneapolis-Honeywell from 1962 to 1963, Frances “Fran” Hammer Sutton left her career to follow her husband, Thomas Townsend Sutton, who was in the U.S. Coast Guard.
 When they moved to Elizabeth City, North Carolina, Ms. Sutton decided it was time to pursue her dream of attending college.
 At the suggestion of a friend, she joined a computer course at a local community college and achieved the highest grade in the class.
-Seeking to further her knowledge of computers in order to return to the secretarial field, Ms. Sutton transferred to the College of The Albemarle, where she achieved a Cummings scholarship for having the highest GPA in the freshman class in 1983 and earned an Associate of Applied Science in data processing in 1984.
+Seeking to further her knowledge of computers in order to return to the secretarial field, Ms. Sutton continued her studies at the College of The Albemarle, where she achieved a Cummings scholarship for having the highest GPA in the freshman class in 1983 and earned an Associate of Applied Science in data processing in 1984.

-In addition to her teaching position, Ms. Sutton spent more than a decade with the United States Coast Guard, after a friend of her husband’s encouraged her to apply for a position.
-Over the course of her tenure there, from 1990 to 2006, she worked as a database administrator and computer analyst as well as the head of quality control and testing.
+In addition to her teaching position, Ms. Sutton spent more than a decade employed by the U.S. Coast Guard, after a friend of her husband’s encouraged her to apply for a position.
+Over the course of her tenure there, from 1990 to 2006, she worked as a database administrator, computer analyst and programmer as well as the head of quality control and testing.
 She continued to further her education during this time and earned a Master of Science in quality systems management from the National Graduate School of Quality Management in 2004.
 Ms. Sutton attributes much of her success to making the decision to attend college at a later age and she feels it is important to let others know that it is never too late to chase your dreams.

 Born in Hillsboro, Maryland, to father Arthur Walter Hammer and mother Mary Catherine Coulby, Ms. Sutton spent 25 years happily married to her husband Thomas before his untimely passing from cancer.
-She is the proud mother of three children — Thomas Arthur, an architectural engineer; Steven John, a county forest ranger; and Michael David, a chip manufacturing manager — through whom she has six wonderful grandchildren.
+She is the proud mother of three children — Thomas Arthur, an electrical engineer; Steven John, a state forest ranger; and Michael David, an architect — through whom she has six wonderful grandchildren.
 Her grandchildren’s interests range from English to engineering along with math and inventing.
 In her free time, Ms. Sutton enjoys reading, needlecrafts, designing clothing and camping in Florida during the winter.